Learning by Doing: The Case of Online Lending: Endogenous Interest Rate

 Under the conditions of Theorem \ref{thm_increasing_elas}, the lender still employs a single GE.
-However, the experiment does not involve repayment amount $\bar{x}$.
+However, under strictly increasing elasticity the experiment does not involve repayment amount $\bar{x}$.
 Instead, the lender tests whether the consumer can repay a $\emph{higher}$ amount $y_0$.
-The reason is that with increasing demand elasticity, the consumer is least sensitive to a higher interest rate when it's high.
+The reason is that with increasing demand elasticity, the consumer is less sensitive to a higher interest rate.
 Taking advantage of that, the lender designs a more aggressive GE with a higher repayment amount than $\bar{x}$.
-Similar to the constant elasticity case, the first loan has a lower discount rate than $d^*$ and if the consumer repays $y_0$, the lender will not take any risk in subsequent periods by lending $(d^*y_0)$ in each period and setting the discount rate at its optimal level, $d^*$.
+Similar to the constant elasticity case, the first loan has a lower discount rate than $d^*$ and if the consumer repays $y_0$, the lender will not take any risk in subsequent periods by lending $(d^*y_0)$ in each period and setting the discount rate at its optimal level, $d^*$: in this case as well, the GE establishes a sufficient partition of the state space.